liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/07-dxp-configuration-and-tuning/02-jvm-tuning.markdown

 `cat /proc/cpuinfo`.

-**Note:** There are additional "new" algorithms like G1, but Liferay Engineering's tests for G1 indicate that it does not improve performance.
-Since your application performance might vary, incorporate additional algorithms in your testing and tuning plans.
+**Note:** There are additional "new" algorithms like G1, but Liferay Engineering's tests for G1 indicated that it does not improve performance.
+Since your application performance may vary, you should add G1 to your testing and tuning plans.

 ## Code Cache [](id=code-cache)